-Social Studies in DC Public Schools cultivates learning experiences for students to be inquisitive, informed, and engaged members of society who use critical thinking, inquiry, and literacy to prepare for college, careers, and civic life.
+Social Studies in DC Public Schools cultivates learning experiences for students to be inquisitive, informed, and engaged members participants in civic life by nurturing their lived experiences and identities and preparing them to recognize and disrupt systems of inequity.
 Social Studies is a core subject composed of civics, economics, geography, history and other social sciences taught in every grade from K-12 using methods that align to the best practices of each discipline.

 All DCPS students participate in Social Studies instruction throughout their academic career, focusing on civics, economics, geography and history according to the following themes: